 Why does Google Drive keep crashing?

 Google Drive might keep crashing for a variety of reasons.
-It can happen either due to a pilled up cache and data stored locally that causes slowdowns.
+It can happen either due to a pilled-up cache or data stored locally that causes slowdowns.
 Alternatively, the current version of Google Drive might be buggy or corrupted.

 Now, we have to mention that these solutions solely apply to stock ROMs.
 A lot of Google apps integration is failing on custom ROMs, so have that in mind.
 If you are on a stock ROM and Google Drive is repetitively crashing, make sure to check the solutions below.